Tubaleviao/billy/README.md

 I need to feed my cat when I'm traveling and I don't want to bother my neighbors.

-## Rough Numbers
-For adding arms, more sensors and a small power bank to Billy, I need to upgrade it's legs.
-To be sincere, I'm not quite sure about how much I need in total to make Billy a useful robot but I guess something around $900 would be enough:

-* Roughly speaking I'll need $150 for the legs, 150 for a stronger "brain", 200 for a branch of new sensors and 400 to make it human sized (please see buy list at the end).
-* I discovered a place where I can use some tools for building more parts, so I probably won't need to spend any more money buying tools.
-* All money that I receive from this campaign will be spent on Billy.
-* All money that trespass the goal will be spent on a brand new company that will build more Billy's.

 ## Future Ideas
 Here are some other benefits that Billy could give us: